FFmpeg is an extremely powerful, and free, command-line tool that converts audio or video formats.

 6. Most importantly, you must enter the command line switches for the FFmpeg command.

-However, for full use of the extensive features of FFmpeg, the user is recommended to become familiar with the various
+For full use of the extensive features of FFmpeg, the user is recommended to become familiar with the various

 command line options.